 Foley Hoag Foundation

-Supports efforts to address inequality in the Boston and Washington, D.C. areas.
+Supports efforts to address inequality in the Boston, New York City, and Washington, D.C. areas.

 The Friendship Fund

 Provides support for a broad range of educational, environmental, health-related, and cultural interests.
 The Friendship Fund does not accept unsolicited proposals.

 Supports non-profit agencies which improve the quality of life for people, animals, and the environment.

 The Grenfell Association supports the activities of the International Grenfell Association (IGA), with grants that benefit the health, education, social and cultural well-being of the people of Northern Newfoundland and coastal Labrador, and works in partnership with government and other agencies.
 Contact: gvantartwijk@gmafoundations or 617-391-3092.